Immersion Rotations

 EVMS Family Medicine is one of 25 residency programs across the United States participating in the Family Medicine National Innovation in Continuity Clinic Experience (FM-NICEE) pilot, which grants our program a waiver from the ACGME requirement that states a family medicine resident must have a presence in their continuity clinic at least 40 weeks per academic year.

-Advantages of immersion rotations:
+Advantages of hybrid rotations

 • Simpler schedules: less worry about balancing clinic with other experiences during a rotation